eanp/eanp/README.md

-## Hola
+## Hello

 I'm **Ean**

- 	* Currently JUNIOR IT DEVELOPER at surplus
+ 	* Currently JUNIOR IT DEVELOPER at SURPLUS

 ***You can reach me on [LinkedIn](https://www.linkedin.com/in/eanp)***.